RiiConnect24/Wii-Guide/_pages/en_US/cios.md

 #### What you need

 * A Wii with an Internet connection
-* An SD card or USB drive (ensure that if you are using an SD card, the lock switch is in the unlocked position, otherwise you will not see the correct cIOS option)
+* An SD card or USB drive
 * [d2x cIOS Installer](/assets/files/d2x-cIOS-Installer-Wii.zip)

+Ensure that if you are using an SD card, the lock switch is in the unlocked position, otherwise you will not be able to select the correct options in the installer
+{: .notice--warning}

 #### Instructions